openpnp/openpnp/Issues-and-Solutions.md

 ## What is it?
+____
+NOTE: some part of the following are not yet available in the current OpenPnP Version.
+It is already documented here, because some solutions currently in development are linked to sections on this page.
+____

 OpenPnP is complex to set up and the more flexibility and optimization is added, the more the complexity grows.
 In the course of developing and community testing the [[Advanced Motion Control]] it became apparent, that it is easier to program an automatism to _propose_ the proper setup than to document or provide support for it.

 Hence, the Issues & Solutions system was born.
 It has these features: